mumo-ucaribe/backend-mumo/README.md

 - Most endpoints require authentication
 - Some endpoints allow read-only access without authentication
 - User registration is open to all
-- Token authentication is required for write operations
+- Session or basic authentication is required for write operations.
+Token authentication is not used.

 ## Error Handling